-- 1. School-related absence (SR): Students miss a class and are out of the building because of school-generated activities (sports events, field trips, etc.). - 2.
-Suspension (IS/OS): A student has been denied attendance by the administration for disciplinary reasons. - 3.
-Exempt absence (XT): Students who have school in the morning with MHS but may not have school in the afternoon with MCTC would be exempt from attendance in the afternoon.
+- School-related absence (SR): Students miss a class and are out of the building (with a school/staff member) because of school-generated activities (sports events, field trips, etc.).
+College visits - 3 per year - 2.
+Suspension (IS/OS): A student has been denied attendance by the administration for disciplinary reasons.